A Palatable Past: Savouring Canada’s Flavours at Historic Places

 monumental department store in downtown Toronto showcasing the

-department store's restaurant while the Auditorium, a concert hall
+store's restaurant while the Auditorium, a concert hall and

-and ballroom, served as a venue for performers such as Frank
+ballroom, served as a venue for performers such as Frank Sinatra

-Sinatra and pianist Glenn Gould.
-Celebrated for their Art
+and pianist Glenn Gould.
+Celebrated for their Art Deco

-Deco designs, dinner guests can still take pleasure in these
+designs, dinner guests can still take pleasure in these spectacular

-spectacular spaces where the decorations of geometric shapes
+spaces where the decorations of geometric shapes together with

-together with lavish and glossy materials, are highlighted by an
+lavish and glossy materials, are highlighted by an elegant and

-elegant and dramatic black, gold and silver colour scheme.
+dramatic black, gold and silver colour scheme.
+After a twirl

-After a twirl around the dance floor and before the main course
+around the dance floor and before the main course arrives, enjoy a

-arrives, enjoy a refreshing fruit salad popular in the 1930s.
+refreshing fruit salad popular in the 1930s.
+Sometimes known as

-ideal for group gatherings), is a mix of fruit, cream, and a new
+gatherings), is a mix of fruit, cream, and a new delicacy of the

 Main Course: Tourtière